 The staff has also gone above and beyond to provide her with the one-on-one support that was lacking at her previous school—one instructor even provided her with a walk through of a subject late on a Saturday night.
-Taylor is expected to graduate in 2014, thanks in part to that support.
+Taylor graduated in 2014, thanks in part to that support.
 The significance in graduating isn’t just the degree, but the example she has set for her children.

 “I want my kids to know the importance of getting an education and chasing their dreams and goals,” Taylor says.